schl3ck/OPPlugin-advanced-free-block-mode/readme.md

 # Changelog
 ## v1.1 - 2021-08-01
-Added adbility to move the pivot point for rotations
+Add adbility to move the pivot point for rotations

 ## v1.0 - 2021-07-24
 Initial release